M.Ed. In Differentiated Instruction - Master of Education Online

 Visit us on our Facebook page!

-Graceland University is proud to offer an online Master of Education in Differentiated Instruction based on the work of Dr. Carol Ann Tomlinson.
+Graceland University is proud to offer an online M.Ed. in differentiated instruction based on the work of Dr. Carol Ann Tomlinson.
 Dr. Tomlinson, who appears as a video instructor in several of the program’s courses, is a world-renowned expert in differentiated instruction and assessment strategies and techniques.
 Dr. Tomlinson is author of The Differentiated Classroom: Responding to the Needs of All Learners, How to Differentiate Instruction in Mixed-Ability Classrooms and Fulfilling the Promise of the Differentiated Classroom: Strategies and Tools for Responsive Teaching.

-Also featured in the program is Dr. William Glasser, author of several books on education including Choice Theory, The Quality School and Every Student Can Succeed.
-Dr. Glasser’s educational approach fosters instructional approaches like differentiated instruction that meet student’s individual needs and strengths.
+Also featured in the differentiated instruction online program is Dr. William Glasser, author of several books on education including Choice Theory, The Quality School and Every Student Can Succeed.
+Dr. Glasser’s educational approach fosters instructional approaches like differentiated instruction examples that meet student’s individual needs and strengths.

-This is the first Master of Education program to combine the ideas of Drs.
-Tomlinson and Glasser into a comprehensive course of study to help teachers meet the needs of an increasingly diverse student population within the context of today’s challenging standards-based curriculum.
+This is the first Master of Education program to combine the ideas of Tomlinson's differentiated instruction and Glasser's concepts into a comprehensive course of study to help teachers meet the needs of an increasingly diverse student population within the context of today’s challenging standards-based curriculum.

-Differentiated instruction and assessment strategies covered in the master’s program include: pre-assessment of learning styles and preferences, monitoring and managing student learning, modifying lessons based on student readiness, tiered instruction, flexible grouping and authentic assessment.
+Strategies for differentiated instruction covered in the master’s program include: pre-assessment of learning styles and preferences, monitoring and managing student learning, modifying lessons based on student readiness, tiered instruction, flexible grouping and authentic assessment.
 The program is open to all certificated K – 12 teachers who are currently teaching.
 The program is video- and online-based and there are no residency requirements.

 A word from our DI Lead Instructor, Debbi Leialoha, Ph.D.
 Program Chair M.Ed Differentiated Instruction Emphasis